General Advice on Graduate Programs

 Here are a few tips:

 - A solid background in statistics and methodology is essential.
-At least PSYCH 200 (Statistical Principles), and 302 (Psychological Research Techniques) should be completed.
+At least PSYC 2510 Statistical Principles, and PSY 302 Psychological Research Techniques should be completed.

-- Research experience is very helpful.
-In addition to the upper-division laboratory course, you should arrange for individual experience working with at least one faculty member on research.
-This can be typically arranged through PSYCH 499.
+- Research experience is critical.
+In addition to the upper-division laboratory courses, you should arrange for individual experience working with at least one faculty member on research.
+The strongest applicants for graduate training have participated in the presentation of a paper at a conference, co-authorship of a paper submitted for publication, etc. This level of involvement in research usually begins not later than the junior year.
+Here at UNM this can be typically arranged through PSY 499.
 Consult the list of faculty research interests and then contact faculty with whom you might like to work.
 (Students in the Honors program automatically become involved in independent research.)
-The strongest applicants for graduate training have participated in presentation of a paper at a conference, co-authorship of a paper submitted for publication, etc. This level of involvement in research usually begins not later than the junior year.

-- Letters of recommendation (usually two or more) are an important part of any graduate application.
+- Letters of recommendation (usually three or more) are an important part of any graduate application.
 These are best written by faculty who have had direct experience with you beyond the classroom, or in smaller seminar settings.
-Keep this in mind as you plan your major with an advisor.

 Each career requires its own special preparation, and the psychology department offers nearly a hundred different courses.
 You should consult with the Student Advisor early to discuss the courses that you might take, and to design a program of studies that will provide the best preparation for your own future.